AL-IMÂM AL-MUBÎN - الامام المبين

 "As-Sâni’ Zuljalâl's art in the great ‘âlam is so meaningful that because it is manifested in the form of a book, thus making the universe like a huge book, the human mind has extracted the library of true hikmah of science from it and has written the library according to it.
 And that book of hikmah is bound to haqiqah and draws assistance from haqiqah to such a degree that it has been proclaimed in the form of Al-Qur’an Al-Hakîm, which is a copy of that huge Kitâb al-Mubîn..."
 The Letters (277)

-According to one interpretation, Al-Kitâb Al-Mubîn consists of the Qur'an.
-This noble âyah states that everything, fresh or dry, is found within it, is that so?
-Yes, everything is found in it, but everyone cannot see everything in it, for all the things it contains are found at different levels.
-Sometimes the seeds, sometimes the nuclei, sometimes the summaries, sometimes the principles, sometimes the signs, are found either explicitly, or implicitly, or allusively, or vaguely, or as a reminder.
-One of these is expressed according to need, in a manner suitable to the purposes of the Qur'an and in connection with the requirements of the position."
-The Words ( 260 )
+According to one opinion, Al-Kitâb Al-Mubîn consists of the Qur'an.
+This noble âyah declares that everything, fresh or dry, is found within it.
+Is that so?
+Yes, everything is found within it.
+But everyone cannot see everything within it.
+Because everything is found at different levels.
+Sometimes the seeds, sometimes the cores, sometimes the summaries, sometimes the principles and sometimes the signs of them are found either explicitly, or indicatively, or allusively, or vaguely, or in the form of a warning.
+But, they are expressed by one of these forms according to need, and in a manner suitable to the purpose of the Qur'an and in connection with the requirements of the position.

 "Some âyahs of Al-Kitâb Al-Mubîn, which is the Word of Allah (Kalimatullah), mufassir of the other âyahs" Rational Arguments (150)

-1 (The page in which, the copies and records of everything and every event in the world are preserved on.)
+1 (The page on which copies of everything and every event of the world are recorded.)

 5 (Pertains to ‘ilm, which has an existence in ‘ilm, not evident by material being)

 6 [...nor anything fresh or dry which has not been recorded in a Clear Book.
 (Al-Kitâb Al-Mubîn)]